 The open meadow.
-Continue right, where you should now be hiking West.
+Continue left, where you should now be hiking West.

 The last 1/2 miles is STEEP and the hardest part of this trail.
 Charlie sits and waits for me to catch my breath!
 Hiking poles will be helpful here.

 After the steep section, you should now be on the ridge.
 But you can’t see very much, so turn Right and hike up a little further.